100 Good Skills to Put on a Resume [Complete Guide]

 • Web scraping

-• CRO and A/B Testing
+• CRO and A/B testing

-• Data visualization & pattern-finding through critical thinking
+• Pattern-finding through critical thinking

 • Project/campaign management